 Humanity needs leadership and solidarity to defeat COVID-19

-But COVID-19 is much more than a health crisis, it's also an unprecedent socio-economic crisis.
-Stressing every one of the countries it touches, it has the potential to create devastating social, economic and political crises that will leave deep and longstanding scars.
+But the pandemic is much more than a health crisis, it's also an unprecedent socio-economic crisis.
+Stressing every one of the countries it touches, it has the potential to create devastating social, economic and political effects that will leave deep and longstanding scars.
 UNDP is the technical lead in the UN’s socio-economic recovery, alongside the health response, led by WHO, and the Global Humanitarian Response Plan, and working under the leadership of the UN Resident Coordinators.

 Every day, people are losing jobs and income, with no way of knowing when normality will return.
 Small island nations, heavily dependent on tourism, have empty hotels and deserted beaches.
-The International Labour Organization estimates that 25 million jobs could be lost.
+The International Labour Organization estimates that 195 million jobs could be lost.
 The World Bank projects a US$110 billion decline in remittances this year, which could mean 800 million people will not be able to meet their basic needs.

 Drawing on our experience with other outbreaks such as Ebola, HIV, SARS, TB and malaria, as well as our long history of working with the private and public sector, UNDP will help countries to urgently and effectively respond to COVID-19 as part of its mission to eradicate poverty, reduce inequalities and build resilience to crises and shocks.